-- RNs can only be submitted in the class eLearn Dropbox. - RNs on UNIT 1 (RNs 1 and 2) are due on or before Sunday, Sept.
-10th. - RNs on UNIT 2 (RNs 3, 4, 5, and 6) are due on or before Sunday, Nov.
-12th. - RNs on UNIT 3/4 (RNs 8, 9, and 10) are due on or before Sunday, Dec.
-3rd. - Each RN must be about one of the starred () readings in the reading schedule below (there are many more options than 10, so you'll have a lot of leeway here). - Each of your RNs must be about a different reading assignment-no more than one RN on a given reading assignment.
+- RNs must can only be submitted in the class, and prior to any discussion of the reading that the RN is about (so, once the reading has been at all discussed, students may no longer write an RN for it). - Each RN must be about one of the starred () readings in the reading schedule below (there are many more options than 10, so you'll have a lot of leeway here). - Each of your RNs must be about a different reading assignment-no more than one RN on a given reading assignment. - All RNs are due on or by Thursday, November 30th.
+No exceptions.